 Priority Settings

 In addition to targeting the Queensland population as a whole, current evidence suggests that populations in some specific settings have particularly low uptake of sun protection behaviours.
-These include those within Workplace Health & Safety (outdoor workers), Sports & Recreation (outdoor sports), and Education (secondary schools) sectors.
+These priority settings include outdoor work, outdoor sports, and secondary schools.